DARADIA:The Pain Clinic

 6. Difficulty speaking or loss of speech.

-3. 3rd phase or phase of migraine headache
+III.
+3rd phase or phase of migraine headache

 Symptoms that distinguish migraines from other headaches:

-1. Headache on one/both side of the head, behind /around the eyes, posterior or occipital area, or it may be generalized.
+1. Headache on one/both side of the head, behind /around the eyes, posterior or occipital area.
+Or, it may be generalized.

 2. Intensity of pain is moderate to severe and worsened by physical activity